GravityPDF/gravity-pdf-documentation/docs/v5/api_update_plugin_option.md

 * The global PDF setting ID.
 Best to prefix this value to prevent conflict.

 ### $value \| mixed
-* What ever value you want to store.
+* Whatever value you want to store.

 ## Return